yhsmiley/pytorch-YOLOv4/README.md

     ```sh
     python demo_trt.py <tensorRT_engine_file> <input_image> <input_H> <input_W>
     ```
-    - Note1: input_H and input_W should agree with the input size in the original darknet cfg file as well as the latter onnx file.
+    - Note1: input_H and input_W should agree with the input size in the original ONNX file.
     - Note2: extra NMS operations are needed for the tensorRT output.
-This demo uses TianXiaomo's NMS code from `tool/utils.py`.
+This demo uses python NMS code from `tool/utils.py`.

 # 6. ONNX2Tensorflow